Tmux Cheatsheet

 tmux # session name will be 0,1,2, ... by default

-tmux new -s <session name> # you can set a custom session name
+tmux new -s <session name> # you can set a custom session namerename an existing session

 list running sessions